Heatblur-Simulations/f-4e-manual/src/f4e_manual.md

 <!-- markdown-link-check-enable -->

 > 🚧 The manual is a **work in progress** and will continue to be expanded and improved
-> until the Phantom releases for early access this Winter.
+> until the Phantom releases for early access.
 Access to
 > the open-source repository on GitHub and the PDF version will be made available later.